 Warm the cream cheese: As the cake cools, gently warm cream cheese in a medium bowl.
 Use short 10-second bursts in the microwave on low power until runny enough to whisk (about 30-45 seconds total).

-Adjust consistency: Add liquid as needed to reach your desired thickness.
+Adjust consistency: Add liquid (like a splash of milk or even a little pineapple juice) as needed to reach your desired thickness.

 Glaze the cakes: Drizzle the cream cheese glaze over the six mini Bundts.